taufei/mynutshahaFrakitsIsAFart/src/Home.md

-# Welcome to Codename Docs or whatever
+# Welcome to the Codename Engine Docs
 Here is documentation on functions of the engine (gameplay and modding), and how to use them for your mod.

 #### Navigation is done via either the sidebar, or by using this chart below: